 The subsequent Pastoral Period, from around 7,500-4,000 years ago, portrays a very different world to the preceding ethereal Round Head period and coincides with the transition from a temperate Sahara towards aridification.
 Images are stylistically varied, which may attest to the movement of different cultural groups.
 Depictions now include domesticated animals such as cattle, sheep, goats and dogs; scenes portray herders, men hunting with bows, and representations of camp life with women and children – in essence, scenes that reference more settled communities.

-The last defined period stylistically is characterised by the depiction of camels, representing an alternative method of negotiating this arid and harsh landscape.
+The last defined period stylistically is characterized by the depiction of camels, representing an alternative method of negotiating this arid and harsh landscape.
 Camels can travel for days without water and were used extensively in caravans transporting trade goods and salt.
 Depictions in this period continue to include domestic animals and armed figures.

 Day 9 Mon 31/10

-She obviously has ADHD.
+She is also the most boring person I have ever met.
+She has ADHD.
 She says she can read but can’t sit longer than 30 minutes.
 At home, she often stands at a lectern and taps her feet.
-As she only reads stock market reports and doesn’t listen to news, her world knowledge is zero.
+As she only reads stock market reports and doesn’t listen to the news, her world knowledge is zero.
 Despite having been to 168 countries, her ignorance is unbelievable.
 She does make an attempt to speak French but her vocabulary and accent are so limited, little true conversation occurs.
-I am unfortunately limited to Google translate.
+I am unfortunately limited to Google Translate.

 On today’s drive, we stopped at three petroglyph panels: